 1. An Overloaded Circuit

-To avoid overloading a circuit, it may be necessary to move high-demand appliances to other rooms of the home or unplug items that are not being used in order from highest demand item to lowest demand item on the outlet strip or power bar in your homes electrical.
+To avoid overloading a circuit, it may be necessary to move high-demand appliances to other rooms of the home or unplug items that are not being used in order from the highest-demand items to the lowest-demand items on the outlet strip or power bar in your home’s electrical.

 2. A Short Circuit

 A short circuit is the result of a lack of resistance in the circuit.
 When an electrical current encounters a low resistance, it will flow through the circuit that path until it encounters a higher resistance.
 This can overload wires and circuits, which can cause them to heat up and even catch on fire.

 Short circuits might cause electrical devices (electrical switches and electrical circuits) to be destroyed if they are circuit overloaded with current flow.
 Overloaded hot wires will cause damage by overflowing, but a short circuit might even cause that device to be destroyed because it is overloaded and its capacity is exceeded.

 Short circuits and ground faults are stopped by circuit breakers (ground fault circuit interrupters).
 If the breaker trips or a fuse again, call an electrician and have them check it out for you as well.

 3. A Problem with the Circuit or the Breaker